huextrat/numeric_keyboard/README.md

 ## How to use

-Simply create a `StepsIndicator` widget and pass the required params:
+Simply create a `NumericKeyboard` widget and pass the required params:

 ```dart
 NumericKeyboard(